-Functions of Denver Health Operations Management Committee:
+Functions of Operations Management Committee:

-- Inform and review the annual budget. - Address, discuss and/or implement actions on presentations, information items and department reports - Develop strategic goals for DHMP - Review financial performance, dashboards, provider and member service levels data, utilization data and other applicable information appropriate to the operations of the Plan.
+- Inform and review the annual budget - · Address, discuss and/or implement actions on presentations, information items and department reports - Develop strategic goals for DHMP - Review financial performance, dashboards, provider and member service levels data, utilization data and other applicable information appropriate to the Plan's operations.
 Coordinate and monitor operations and progress toward meeting annual goals and financial objectives.
-Review regulatory agency and external audit reports of various DHMP functions - Review new regulatory legislation and contractual requirements and implement them as appropriate.
+Review regulatory agency and external audit reports of various DHMP functions. - Review new regulatory legislation and contractual requirements and implement them as appropriate

-2. MEDICAL MANAGEMENT COMMITTEE (MMC)
+3. MEDICAL MANAGEMENT COMMITTEE (MMC)

-The MMC assists the QMC in overseeing and ensuring the quality of clinical care, patient safety, State/Centers for Medicare & Medicaid Services (CMS)/NCQA reporting requirements, and program operations provided throughout the organization.
-In addition, the MMC is responsible for assisting the organization in providing oversight, critical evaluation, and delegation of actions, as well as the selection of opportunities while maintaining a constructive relationship with medical staff and approving/overseeing policies and procedures (P&Ps).
+The Medical Management Committee (MMC) assists the Quality Management Committee (QMC) in overseeing and ensuring quality of clinical care, patient safety, State/CMS/NCQA reporting requirements and program operations provided throughout the organization.
+The MMC is responsible for assisting the organization in providing oversight, critical evaluation, and delegation of actions and selection of opportunities while maintaining a constructive relationship with medical staff and approving/overseeing policies and procedures.